distribworks/dkron/website/content/basics/getting-started.md

 Works out of the box, good for non HA installations.

 - System service: If no changes are done to the default config files, dkron will start as a service in single mode.
-- Command line: Running a single node with default config can be done by running: `dkron agent --server --bootstrap-expect=1`
+- Command line: Running a single node with default config can be done by running:

 ```
 dkron agent --server --bootstrap-expect=1